 5. Master Formulas: When it comes to NEET 2021 physics, formulas form an integral part of preparation.
 It is necessary that candidates know and learn all the formulas.
 One should develop a habit of maintaining a notebook with all the important formulas and their associated concepts.

-6. Practice: It is an undeniable fact that Physics preparation for NEET 2020 requires intense practice.
-Be it formulas, or numericals everything has to be thoroughly practiced.
+6. Practice: It is an undeniable fact that Physics preparation for NEET 2021 requires intense practice.
+From formulas to numerical everything has to be thoroughly practised by the aspirant.
 Regular practice introduces one to varied kinds of questions and also helps in learning to implement the concepts while solving the questions.
-Candidates should also practice solving previous year question papers of NEET Physics.
+Candidates should also practise solving previous year question papers of NEET Physics.

-7. Time Yourself: Time is a very important factor in case of NEET Physics.
-Candidates must try and solve the NEET 2020 question paper for Physics within a limited time frame.
-This will help in developing speed and boost confidence for the actual exam day.
+7. Time Yourself: Time plays a major role in NEET 2021 Physics preparation.
+Candidates must try and solve the NEET 2021 question paper for Physics within a limited time frame.
+This will help in the candidate's increasing speed and boost morale for the actual exam day.

-8. Solve Mock Tests: Aspirants must solve mock tests online to have an idea of the actual exam day scenario.
+8. Solve Mock Tests: It is important for candidates to solve mock tests online to have an idea of the actual exam day scenario.
 A host of practice centres are to be set up by the NTA that would be accessible even on Saturdays and Sundays.
-Since NEET 2020 might be held offline, therefore, candidates are advised to take up as many mock tests as possible to improve their speed of solving an answer.
+Since NEET held offline, therefore, candidates are advised to take up as many mock tests as possible to improve their speed of solving an answer.

 9. Make Way for Revision: It is essential for candidates preparing for NEET 2021 Physics to develop the habit of regular revision.
 Considering that the syllabus of NEET Physics contains numerous concepts and formulas, regular revision is the only way to keep the topics fresh in mind till the exam.